python/mypy/docs/source/more_types.rst

 Conditional overloads
 ---------------------

-Sometimes it's useful to define overloads conditionally.
+Sometimes it is useful to define overloads conditionally.
-Common use cases are types which aren't available at runtime or only in a certain Python version.
+Common use cases include types that are unavailable at runtime or that only exist in a certain Python version.
 All existing overload rules still apply.
-E.g. if overloads are defined, at least 2 are required.
+For example, there must be at least two overloads.

 .. note::

     Mypy can only infer a limited number of conditions.
     Supported ones currently include :py:data:`~typing.TYPE_CHECKING`, ``MYPY``,
-    :ref:`version_and_platform_checks`, and :option:`--always-true <mypy --always-true>` / :option:`--always-false <mypy --always-false>` values.
+    :ref:`version_and_platform_checks`, and :option:`--always-true <mypy --always-true>`
-    It's thus recommended to keep these conditions as simple as possible.
+    and :option:`--always-false <mypy --always-false>` values.

 .. code-block:: python